 Step 2: Understand your Books

-One reason step one is not followed is that many times financial numbers are not that meaningful to business owners.
+One reason many businesses don’t follow step one is that many times financial numbers are not that meaningful to business owners.
 Financials are only a useful tool if understood and utilized correctly.
 If you don’t fully understand your books, don’t hesitate to get some help.

 Also, make sure the data is presented to you in a useful format.
 Many businesses have too many general ledger accounts to be meaningful.
 Use sub-accounts to clean up the clutter.
-Expense items should be reviewed as a percent of sales.
+Review expense items as a percent of sales.
 Track the change in percentage of key expense accounts and manage them accordingly.

 Step 3: Identify Accounts Receivable Issues